dmbarbour/wikilon/docs/ApplicationModel.md

 An intriguing feature of [Awelon language](AwelonLang.md) is that, due to rewrite semantics, we can always "save" process state as an Awelon program to simplify debugging or distribution.
 We could save process state into a dictionary, for example, to provide sufficient context to interpret it.

         /myDict/ secureHash
-        :job_1123 myDict/[process state is recorded here]
+        :job-1123 myDict/[process state is recorded here]

-An external agent could then "run" the jobs in our dictionary, continuously executing requested effects, providing inputs, and saving the updated state.
+An external agent could then "run" the jobs in our dictionary, executing requested effects, addending inputs, and saving the updated process state.
 This does provide a fair level of visibility and access.
-For example, we can easily checkpoint or share the process, or kill it by deleting the `job_1123` word, or directly inject messages or modify states, or change some of the code it's running against.
+For example, we can easily checkpoint or share the process, or kill the task by deleting the job word, or directly inject messages or modify states, or change some of the code it's running against.
 We can feasibly support useful real-time views like, "how would the process reply to this message?" without risk of influencing that process's state:

-        :view_example job_1123 [example_message] send
+        :view-example job-1123 [example-message] send

 However, I believe we could do better than this by more broadly embracing the use of dictionaries for representing application state.
 Instead of centralized process state, we could feasibly model structured application state in our dictionaries.
 For example, REPLs and iPython-inspired "notebook" applications could feasibly be directly encoded in a dictionary.

-        :repl_1473_0 initial_state
+        :repl-1473-0 initial-state
-        :repl_1473_1 repl_1473_0 command2
+        :repl-1473-1 repl-1473-0 command2
-        :repl_1473_2 repl_1473_1 command2
+        :repl-1473-2 repl-1473-1 command2
-        :repl_1473_3 repl_1473_2 command2
+        :repl-1473-3 repl-1473-l2 command2
-        :repl_1473   repl_1473_3
+        :repl-1473 repl-1473-l3

 Actually, this corresponds to the more general *command pattern* from OOP (see below).
 This document is mostly a brainstorm and exploration of patterns and structures that may be suitable for Awelon application models.
 It shouldn't be a problem for a dictionary to simultaneously support several "kinds" of applications.
 But we will need to explore ideas to see what actually works in practice.